 7.3, 65.5, 11%, 13.1, 236

-Vocabulary: accidentally anniversary ascend balloon brilliant burn bust celebrate champagne char critical descend destroy disastrous embrace entire furiously height injury occur plummet secure survive torch trailer
+Vocabulary: accidentally anniversary ascend balloon brilliant burn burst celebrate champagne char critical descend destroy disastrous embrace entire furiously height injury occur plummet secure survive torch trailer PLUS bomb bone clothes dust each feet fire ground hospital jump official oldest rope safe twelve

 Crossword | Keys